codehappens/solvedWithJava/README.md

 # solvedWithJava
-Problems solved using Java from Hacckerrank
+Problems solved using Java from Hackerrank